RikVanHaaren/fontys_s3_portfolio/research/agile.md

 ### 3.1 Scrum
-Accourding to : "To understand the philosophy behind Scrum, it’s helpful to consider its origin.
+Accourding to Tsonev, N.: "To understand the philosophy behind Scrum, it’s helpful to consider its origin.
 ‘Scrum’ is a rugby term that refers to a formation in which each player has a particular role.
 However, every member works together to achieve the same goal." <sup>[[3]](#3-Source)</sup>

 **Benefits**
 1) It prescribes time-boxed iterations.